 Then, I added the tomatoes, salt, and the rest of the Creole seasoning.
 I stirred everything together and cooked the mixture for about 3 minutes.

-After 45 minutes, the vegetables were tender and it was time to return the chicken to the vegetable mixture.
-Once I added the chicken, I heated the Chicken Étouffée over medium heat for about 5 minutes to ensure that the chicken was thoroughly heated.
+After 30 minutes, I returned the chicken to the vegetable mixture.
+Once I added the chicken, I heated the Chicken Étouffée over medium heat for about 15 minutes to ensure that the vegetables were tender and the chicken was thoroughly heated.

 I served the Chicken Étouffée with cooked white rice, crusty French bread, and a glass of Chardonnay.
 It was amazing.
 Laissez les Bon Temps Rouler!
 Yum!

-- 1 Tablespoon Creole seasoning, divided (See Note 1)
+- 1 Tablespoon Creole seasoning, divided (See Tip 1)

 - 1 pound skinless and boneless chicken breasts, trimmed of fat and cut into bite-sized pieces

 - 1 1/2 cup chopped onion, (1 large onion)

 - 1 cup chopped celery

 - 1 cup chopped bell peppers (See Tip 2)